-The Kingdom of Arandas Alliance and the Countries Unification of Ingelmia have been at war for many years.
-The situation has been at a stalemate across the fortress of the Great Wall, which has never been penetrated since the foundation of Arandas.
-The gate to the fortress has remained firmly closed, but when it creaks open, the complexity of war starts to change dramatically.
+The Kingdom of Arandas alliance and the Countries Unification of Ingelmia have been at war for many years.
+The fortress of the Great Wall has remained firmly closed, but when it creaks open, the complexion of the war starts to change dramatically.

 Allow me to preface this by saying that I find the concept of reviewing anime to be laughable.
 If you do not like the anime by the summary enough to pick it up, chances are a person will not be able to sell the idea to you.
 Furthermore, there is always the 1/4 rule, where you watch the first quarter of an anime before deciding to drop it.

 The fact that I am making a review is a testament to how much this show caught my interest and became one of my favorite shows of the year.